 The time before class is a great opportunity to sit, relax and breath, and prepare yourself for your yoga practice.

 How often should I come to class?

 Everybody is different.
-The number of times you practice yoga a week depends on many things including the other physical activity you engage in, your state of health and the amount of free time you have.
+The number of times you practice yoga a week depends on many things including the other physical activity you engage in, your state of health and your schedule.
 However many classes you choose to take, we do recommend that you set up a regular schedule week-to-week.
 This will allow to you witness a progression in your practice, and will allow your body and mind to become settled so you can achieve greater benefits from yoga.

 The most important things is that you listen to your body, and stay aware to the changes that your whole being will progress through while practicing yoga, both during class and outside the studio.
-If you are coming more than 2 times a week, you should consider an unlimited membership for the best value.
+If you are coming more than 2 times a week, you should consider an term membership for the best value.

 Do I need to reserve my place in class?

 No, most classes are drop-in with the exception of our pre-registered classes and workshops (check our yoga class schedule where pre-registered classes are indicated by a icon).